adligo/cli-howto.ts.adligo.org/README.md

 # slink.ts.adligo.org
 This is the simplest possible, tutorial on how to write a node.js cli (Command Line Interface) program.
+It targets the Linux or MacOs CLI, or Gitbash on Windows.

 ## Summary of Creating a CLI tool
 1) Edit package.json to have a bin section like the following in this package.json file;